transdryad/chime-lang/README.md

 | JUMP_IF     | D minor           | D5, F5, A5              |    2     |   x    | Jump to the first argument index if currentVal is equal to the second argument. | ^                                                       |
 | CURRENT_VAL | Eb minor          | Eb5, Gb5, Bb5           |   N/A    |   x    | Refer to currentVal to pass it as an argument.                                  |                                                         |

+## Libraries/Extensions

+Chime-Lang is a infinitely extensible engine.
+To add instructions, make a jar that calls org.hazelv.chime.Main.registerChord() in the entrypoint function.
+DO NOT MAKE A FAT JAR.
+Make a class that implements org.hazelv.chime.Chord and implement both methods.
+The registerChord() method takes a List of NoteNames (in ascending order) and your '<new chord>.class'.
+See the chord package for chords, and Main.java for a registerChord example (in registerDefaultChords).

+To use a library, make a config.toml file and put the library jar next to it.
+See test.config.toml for how to include a library.

+On execution, chime will call the jar's main method of its main class with no arguments.